• Skip to primary navigation

 Page experience is important in so many ways

-A good page experience will entice more people to read what you have to say, will keep them engaged and on your page longer, That will reduce your bounce rate and increase your time-on-page, and thus will increase conversions as more people click on your calls to action.
-Here’s some helpful information about optimizing your conversions rate.
+A good page experience will entice more people to read what you have to say.
+It will keep them engaged and on your page longer.
+That’ll reduce your bounce rate and increase your time-on-page, and thus will increase conversions as more people click on your calls to action.

 Not only that, but Google will like your page better and rank it higher.